Ram-9177/CC_V1/src/COMET_MASTER_PROMPT.md

 1. Default to Cloudflare + MongoDB driver architecture.
 Do not introduce traditional long‑lived servers.
 2. Keep secrets out of the repo; use Cloudflare env vars.
 Update `.env.example` & docs for new vars.
 3. Maintain small, composable utilities in `functions/_utils`.
 Reuse `mongodb` helper & `jwt`.
+4. Frontend must never import `mongodb`, `mongoose`, or Node core modules.
+All DB calls live in `functions/api/*`; the client must use fetch via `src/lib/api.ts`.
+5. Preserve bundling hygiene:
+  - Vite config externalizes server‑only deps and aliases Node built‑ins to browser shims in `src/shims/*`.
+  - Avoid adding libraries that pull Node built‑ins into the client bundle.
-4. When adding endpoints:
+6. When adding endpoints:
    - Validate inputs and return helpful errors with appropriate HTTP status.
    - Require JWT on protected routes; verify with `verifyToken`.
    - Prefer idempotency where reasonable; check duplicates before inserts.
    - Keep responses JSON with `Content-Type: application/json`.
-5. Tests and verification: where practical, add small smoke tests, and include cURL examples in docs.
+7. Tests and verification: where practical, add small smoke tests, and include cURL examples in docs.
-6. Performance: minimize new client connections—reuse cached client; create necessary indexes for frequent queries.
+8. Performance: minimize new client connections—reuse cached client; create necessary indexes for frequent queries.
-7. Code style: TypeScript, explicit types on public functions, narrow any.
+9. Code style: TypeScript, explicit types on public functions, narrow any.
-8. Documentation: Update `DEPLOYMENT.md` and `MONGODB_ATLAS_SETUP.md` when changing infra or envs.
+10. Documentation: Update `DEPLOYMENT.md` and `MONGODB_ATLAS_SETUP.md` when changing infra or envs.
+11. Legacy code paths: Do not re‑activate the root `api/` folder; it remains for historical context and returns 410 responses.

 ## Quality gates (DoD)
 - Build passes (Vite) and no TypeScript errors in changed files.